Sushmita10062002/DataAndGraph/README.md

 # DataAndGraph
-Enter the data-title and data and it will show the bbar graph.
+Enter the data-title and data and it will show the bar graph.